ArvidTottie/C/README.md

 # Programmering-C
-A collection of my assignments and exercises in my programming course "Programming with C"
+A collection of C programming my assignments and exercises in my programming course "Programming with C"